fleetdm/fleet/docs/02-Deploying/FAQ.md

 ## Is Fleet compatible with X flavor of MySQL?

 Fleet is built to run on MySQL 5.7 or above.
 However, particularly with AWS Aurora, we recommend 2.10.0 and above, as we've seen issues with anything below that.

+## What are the MySQL user requirements?

+The user `fleet prepare db` (via environment variable `FLEET_MYSQL_USERNAME` or command line flag `--mysql_username=<username>`) uses to interact with the database needs to be able to create, alter, and drop tables as well as the ability to create temporary tables.